St. Joseph's Collegiate Institute: Facilities

-The campus of St. Joseph's Collegiate Institute (SJCI or St. Joe's) is located at 845 Kenmore Avenue in the town of Tonawanda (near Buffalo) and rests on 11.9 acres (48,000 m2).
+The campus of St. Joseph's Collegiate Institute (SJCI or St. Joe's) is located at 845 Kenmore Avenue in the town of Tonawanda and rests on 11.9 acres (48,000 m2).
 There are three buildings on the grounds: the Academic Building, Field House, and Innovation Center.
 The Brothers Residence was torn down in 2008 and is now the site of The Cullen Center for Excellence in Science, which includes a new residence on the top floor.

 Within St. Joseph's Collegiate Institute, there are two academic computer labs, a newly updated Computer Graphics Lab in the art wing, and a Music Lab that employs Mac and Windows computers.
 The library also contains workstations for internet access.
 The Fine Arts facility includes a fully functioning black-box theatre, band room and sound-proof practice facilities.

 Athletics are also an integral part of the St. Joe's experience and students are able to take advantage of both indoor and outdoor facilities.
 A modern weight room, renovated in 2014, two gymnasiums, a field house, and the 183,961 square foot, all-weather artificial turf Robert T. Scott AFSC Athletic Field Complex comprise the facilities of the athletic department.
 The Cullen Center for Excellence in science building was finished in fall 2009 and is presently in use.
 Classes include lab stations, smartboards and a work area for each student.